seiszhang/ucerf3-etas-results/2019_11_05-ComCatM7p1_ci38457511_ShakeMapSurfaces_kCOV1p16/README.md

 These plots compare simulated sequences with data from ComCat.
 All plots only consider events with hypocenters inside the ComCat region defined in the JSON input file.

-Last updated at 2019/11/06 02:33:16 UTC, 4 months after the simulation start time.
+Last updated at 2019/11/13 17:33:32 UTC, 130.6 days after the simulation start time.

-Total matching ComCat events found: 2093
+Total matching ComCat events found: 2113

 ### ComCat Magnitude-Number Distributions
 *[(top)](#table-of-contents)*